opentoonz/opentoonz_docs/source/creating_movements.rst

     Click the button at *the far left* of the object bottom port to switch between two options: the **Square** button (|square|) will preserve the object's original orientation, and the **Rotated Square** button (|rhomb|) will automatically rotate the object according to the motion path's direction.

-.. tip:: **To link the object key positions to the control points defining the motion path:**
+.. tip:: **To link the object keyframes to the control points defining the motion path:**

     Click the button *next to* the object bottom port to activate or deactivate the **Link to Control Points** option (|link_to_control_points|).